Mixed Magics: Stealer of Souls

-- Carol Oneir's Hundredth Dream
+Carol Oneir's Hundredth Dream

 "Carol Oneir" (1986) is set only weeks after The Magicians of Caprona (1982) and days after "Stealer of Souls" (2002).
 Chrestomanci and his "family" are on vacation in the French Riviera after "Stealer"; for Chrestomanci and Tonino that is en route to Caprona following the latter's visit to England.

 "Carol Oneir was the world's youngest best-selling dreamer" (the lead).
 From age seven her dreams had been recorded and sold, making her a very young celebrity and very rich.
 She is also the daughter of Christopher Chant's schoolboy friend Oneir, who appeals to the Chrestomanci for assistance when Carol stops at 99 dreams and specialists can find nothing wrong.
-Carol visits the Chrestomanci in the French Rivera where he and the Castle family are on vacation after "Stealer of Souls".
+Carol visits the Chrestomanci in the French Riviera where he and the Castle family are on vacation after "Stealer of Souls".

-- The Sage of Theare
+The Sage of Theare

 "The Sage" (1982) is set in unknown worlds outside Series 12, not long after Charmed Life.
-Eric Cat Chant (who barely appears) is still a boy in Chrestomanci's family, evidently.
+Eric "Cat" Chant (who barely appears) is still a boy in Chrestomanci's family.